IwanJensen/Self-avoiding-walks-and-polygons/README.md

 # Self-avoiding walks and polygons and the square lattices
 Series expansions for SAW and SAP problems on the square lattice <pre>

-sqsaw.ser	    Number of SAWs
+sqsaw.ser       Number of SAW
-sqsaw_EE.ser	End-to-end distance of SAWs
-sqsaw_RG.ser	Radius of gyration of SAWs sqsaw_MD.ser	Mean monomer distance of SAWs
+sqsaw_EE.ser    End-to-end distance of SAW sqsaw_RG.ser    Radius of gyration of SAW sqsaw_MD.ser    Mean monomer distance of SAW

-sqsap.ser    Number of SAPs
+sqsap.ser       Number of SAP
-sqsap_RG.ser Radius of gyration of SAps
+sqsap_RG.ser    Radius of gyration of SAP